dafengzhen/infoharvest/README.md

 5. Refer to the package.json file for other available commands.

+6. For easier debugging, the Insomnia file ```src/resource/http_insomnia.json``` is provided.

+   Insomnia is an open-source, cross-platform API client that is very convenient for API debugging.
+You can download it from [Github](https://github.com/Kong/insomnia).

+   After downloading, import the provided ```src/resource/http_insomnia.json``` file to start debugging and developing the Infoharvest service.

 ### Start Frontend Service

 1. Go to the "web" directory: